mostafaberg/SLHandler/README.md

 SLHandler
 =========

-a simple sublime launcher (any version) that has a (subl://) url scheme
+A simple sublime launcher (any version) that has a `subl://` url scheme

 URL Scheme
 =========